RahulVC02/IITGN_Computer-Networks_Assignment-1/README.md

  5)WrittenQuestions_CN - contains written answers to questions 2, 3 and 4.

  To execute and compile the code, open two command prompt windows for running SERVER.py and CLIENT.py.
 Then run the 5 commands in the encryption mode 0, 1 or 2 and observe the responses and changes in the directories on uploading/downloading.
+Remember to update the HOST IP Address to that of the machine that is running the code.
+Do this is utilities.py for client and server.
+Do this for SERVER.py and CLIENT.py as well.